 Portable Consoles – the Phoenix of Mobile Gaming

 Mobile gaming consoles have been neglected by-product makers in the past few years, their attention shifting slowly towards more practical devices, like smartphones, or towards more profitable niches, like stationary console units.
 In the meantime, the lack of innovation and enthusiasm from consumers can describe the situation of the past year.

 Burdens of the past

-The Sony PSP was a remarkable device, one that is still bought by young and old gamers all around the world, even though the Vita evolution hasn’t managed to live up to expectations.
-If you like a software comparison of this situation, you can think of the PSP as Windows XP, and of Vita as Vista.
+The Sony PSP was a great device still bought by young and old gamers worldwide, even though the Vita evolution hasn’t managed to live up to expectations.
+If you like a software comparison of this situation, you can think of the PSP as Windows XP and Vita as Vista.

 Stepping away from Sony, my opinion targets all other manufacturers who were lazy in this period, and left the mobile gaming movement rot on a sea of cellphones.
 Although quite a few consoles were released during the years, only a few managed to light a spark.
 Here’s just a short list: